Fiserv/banking-hub/docs/getting-started/before-you-start.md

 For every API request, a response message is obtained that contains a response payload and status of the API request.
 #### Request Header
-Header parameters are common for all API requests of Integrated Banking APIs.
+Header parameters are common for all API requests of Banking Hub APIs.
 Header parameters are sent as a JSON object under EFXHeader header parameter.

 For more information on EFXHeader and to view the list of all header parameters, <a href="?path=docs/api-ref-EFX-header.md" title="Click to view the list of EFX header parameters" target="_blank"> click here.</a>